Burning, tingling, and numbness in feet and hands associated with neuropathy symptoms in Raynham MA

 • Certain antidepressants used for pain modulation

-These can help reduce discomfort, but they typically do not repair or restore nerve function.
+These can help reduce discomfort, but they typically do not restore nerve function.

 Managing Underlying Conditions